Vasu-Solanki/Ecommerce_dashboard/README.md

 5️⃣ Enhanced Interpretability: Implemented color coding to differentiate data points, improving the clarity and usability of the dashboard.

-A big thank you to [Your Sir's Name], whose insightful YouTube tutorials helped me along the way.
-Your guidance made a real difference in this project!

-This project helped me further sharpen my skills in Power BI and data analytics, and I’m excited to continue using these tools to drive business insights!

 #DataAnalytics #PowerBI #DataVisualization #SalesAnalysis #Ecommerce #DashboardDesign #ThankYou